Eli Savit: Legal career

 After graduating from law school, Savit worked as a law clerk for Judge Carlos T. Bea on the United States Court of Appeals for the Ninth Circuit, and for Judge David S. Tatel on the United States Court of Appeals for the D.C.
 Circuit.
 He then worked as a litigator at Williams & Connolly in Washington, D.C., before being selected to work as a law clerk on the United States Supreme Court for Justices Sandra Day O'Connor (ret.) and Ruth Bader Ginsburg.

-Following his Supreme Court clerkship, Savit returned to Michigan, and accepted an appointment as senior legal counsel in the Detroit Mayor's Office.
-In that capacity, Savit oversaw thousands of public-interest lawsuits against banks and for-profit corporations, including suits against tax-delinquent corporate landlords and against the opioid industry.
-Savit also led the City's legal efforts in civil-rights cases.
-He served as lead counsel for the City in Gary B. v.
+After completing his Supreme Court clerkship, Savit returned to Michigan to work as an associate at the Detroit office of the Jones Day law firm.
+Following Jones Day, he accepted an appointment as senior legal counsel in the Detroit Mayor's Office.
+In that capacity, Savit participated in public-interest lawsuits against financial institutions and businesses, including suits against tax-delinquent corporate landlords and the opioid industry.
+Savit filed an amicus brief on behalf of the City in Gary B. v.
 Snyder, a successful lawsuit which sought to establish that Detroit schoolchildren have been denied their fundamental right to literacy.
-He helped lead the negotiations which ultimately reached a settlement in that case.
+He participated in negotiations that ultimately led to a settlement in that case.

-In addition to his litigation work, Savit oversaw multiple legal matters for the City of Detroit.
-Among other things, he led the negotiating team that, in 2017, struck a $48 million community benefits agreement with the Canadian government related to the Gordie Howe International Bridge, to be spent on job training, health monitoring, and environmental remediation in Southwest Detroit.
+In his role as senior legal counsel, Savit led several criminal justice reform initiatives and was education advisor to the mayor.
+He also led the negotiating team that, in 2017, struck a $48 million community benefits agreement with the Canadian government related to the Gordie Howe International Bridge, to be spent on job training, health monitoring, and environmental remediation in Southwest Detroit.
 In 2018, he crafted an agreement with the ACLU and community partners to prevent home foreclosures throughout Detroit.
-He also served as the top education policy advisor for the City of Detroit.

-Savit maintains an appointment at the University of Michigan Law School, where he teaches classes on public-interest litigation and state and local government.
-His academic work has been published in, among other journals, the Michigan Law Review and the Michigan Journal of Law Reform.
-Savit has authored pieces in multiple popular publications, including the New York Times, the Detroit News, Slate, The Hill, and MLive.
-He is also a frequent contributor to the legal blog Take Care, where he primarily writes about environmental issues.
+Savit maintains an appointment as lecturer at the University of Michigan Law School, where he teaches classes on public interest litigation and state and local government.
+His academic work has been published in the Michigan Law Review and the Michigan Journal of Law Reform.
+Savit has authored pieces for publications including the New York Times, the Detroit News, Slate, The Hill, and MLive.
+He has contributed legal blog Take Care, where he primarily wrote about environmental issues.

-In addition to his work for the City of Detroit, Savit has been a practicing environmental lawyer, representing the States of New Jersey and Maryland and the Commonwealth of Puerto Rico in lawsuits against companies such as Exxon and Shell.
-He also regularly serves as a pro-bono cooperating attorney for civil-rights groups in Michigan.
-He has litigated in the Michigan Supreme Court on behalf of the ACLU, the League of Women Voters, and the American Association of University Women.
-He also presented testimony to the Michigan Civil Rights Commission in support of Equality Michigan's successful effort to have the Commission declare that Michigan's civil rights law prohibits discrimination on the basis of sexual orientation and gender identity.
+Savit contributed to an amicus brief submitted to the Michigan Supreme Court on behalf of the ACLU, the League of Women Voters, and the American Association of University Women.
+He also testified before the Michigan Civil Rights Commission in support of Equality Michigan's successful effort to have the Commission declare that Michigan's civil rights law prohibits discrimination based on sexual orientation and gender identity.